brotkrueml/typo3-matomo-widgets/Documentation/Configuration/Index.rst

       :ref:`environment variable <t3coreapi:sitehandling-using-env-vars>` for
       better security.

-Enabled Widgets
+Active Widgets
-   You can enable or disable each available widget for a site.
-Disabled widgets cannot be selected in the dashboard.
+   You can activate or deactivate each available widget for a site.
+Deactivated widgets cannot be selected in the dashboard.